AdaCore/ada-spark-rfcs/features/rfc-parentheses_for_parameterless_calls.md

 ## Impact on the Uniform Access Principle (UAP)

-The Uniform Access Principle (UAP) suggests that a user should not know if a value is stored (as a record component) or computed (as a function call).
+The Uniform Access Principle (UAP) suggests that a user should not know if a value is stored (for instance, as a record component or static constant) or computed (as a function call).
 An advantage is that you are able to refactor a variable, constant or record component into a function without changing the call sites.

 Flare explicitly rejects this principle and creates a distinction between computation and storage.